QuantEcon/lecture-python.myst/lectures/kalman_2.md

 from collections import namedtuple
 ```

-## A filtering example
+## A worker's output

-A representative worker has productivity described by the following dynamic process:
+A representative worker output at a firm where he or she is permanently employed is  described by the following dynamic process:

 ```{math}
 :label: worker_model